 Applying self-tanner is relatively simple once you know what you’re doing - but let’s be real, many of us don’t.
 Even celebs aren’t immune to application issues (seriously, check out some pics of celeb self-tanner disasters), and these fake-tan fails still happen with a professional beauty team on call!
 We don’t want you to end up with unsightly streaks or orange-hued skin, so we’re here to help.
 That’s why we’ve compiled a list of questions and concerns about self-tanner to help you rock your self-tanning adventures.

 Choosing the Best Self Tanner

-There are 4 main factors you should consider when you choose a self tanner:
+There are four main factors you should consider when you choose a self-tanner:

 Your skin type matters because it affects the shade and formula you choose.
 Dry skin absorbs color easily (and unevenly), so don’t choose a deep hue unless you’re okay with this.
 Oily skin works with nearly every formula type, but you may want to dab your face with a towel or blotting paper first.

 Consider the application area before you select a self-tanner.
 Can you access hard-to-reach areas like the middle of your back with a towelette or lotion, or do you need a spray bottle?
 Do you really want to spray your face with a bottle of self-tanner, or would you do better with a different application formula?